 Appendix E. Configuring HTTP Proxy for Backup Appliances

-To manage the outbound traffic of your backup appliance, you can configure an HTTP proxy.
-Using an HTTP proxy provides access to the required services and resources, enhancing the security, efficiency, and privacy of your backup environment.
+To manage the outbound traffic from your backup appliance, you can route connections through an HTTP proxy.
+Using an HTTP proxy helps control access to the required services and resources, enhancing the security, efficiency, and privacy of your backup environment.

 Note |